Accelerating ERM for data-driven algorithm design using output-sensitive techniques: Augmented Clarkson's Algorithm

 Note that to test if a single inequality $A_ix\le b_i$ is redundant, it is sufficient to solve the following LP in $d$ variables and $m$ constraints.

-Using this directly to solve the redunancy removal problem gives an algorithm with running time $m\cdot\rm{LP}(d,m)$.
+Using this directly to solve the redundancy removal problem gives an algorithm with running time $m\cdot\rm{LP}(d,m)$, where $\rm{LP}(d,m)$ denotes the time to solve an LP in $d$ variables and $m$ constraints.
 This can be improved using Clarkson's algorithm if the number of non-redundant constraints $s$ is much less than the total number of constraints $m$ (Theorem \ref{thm:redundancy}).

-We assume that an interior point $z\in\Q^d$ satisfying $Ax<b$ is given.
+We assume that an interior point $z\in\R^d$ satisfying $Ax<b$ is given.
 At a high level, one maintains the set of non-redundant constraints $I$ discovered so far i.e. $A_ix\le b_i$ is not redundant for each $i\in I$.
 When testing a new index $k$, the algorithm solves an LP of the form \ref{eqn:single redundancy} and either detects that $A_kx\le b_k$ is redundant, or finds index $j\in [m]\setminus I$ such that $A_jx\le b_j$ is non-redundant.
-The latter involves the use of a procedure RayShoot$(A,b,z,x)$ which finds the non-redundant hyperplane hit by a ray originating from $z$ in the direction $x-z$ ($x \in\Q^d$) in the linear system $A,b$.
+The latter involves the use of a procedure RayShoot$(A,b,z,x)$ which finds the non-redundant hyperplane hit by a ray originating from $z$ in the direction $x-z$ ($x \in\R^d$) in the system $A,b$.
 The size of the LP needed for this test is $\rm{LP}(d,|I|+1)$ from which the complexity follows.

-To implement the $\text{RayShoot}$ procedure, we can simply find the intersections of the ray $x^*-z$ with the hyperplanes $A_jx\le b_j$ and output the one closest to $z$.
+To implement the $\text{RayShoot}$ procedure, we can simply find the intersections of the ray $x^*-z$ with the hyperplanes $A_jx\le b_j$ and output the one closest to $z$ (defining the cell facet in that direction).
+We also output an interior point from the adjacent cell during this computation, which saves us time relative to \cite{sleumer1999output} where the interior point is computed for each cell (our Clarkson based approach also circumvents their need for the Raindrop procedure \cite{bremner1997primal}).
+Finally we state the running time guarantee of Algorithm \ref{alg:clarkson}, which follows from the original result of Clarkson \cite{clarkson1994more}.